Ninjas vs Mafia

 You gain experience by battling enemies.
 Oh, and of course you have to win.
 If you have entourage members with you, the pool of experience gained goes up, but each of you will earn a bit let each since it’s shared.
 Since you can have backup entourage members, if they at least participate in battle, then will gain some experience.

 To win in battle, you have to build an entourage of support characters who can fight along side you.
 To convince anyone to join you, you have to bring certain things to each character, which can be a combination of unique items, Pop Rox, and cash.
 Certain entourage members also won’t respect and join you unless you are a certain level as well.
 Once you are able to recruit an entourage member, you can check out their stats.
 You’ll notice that each character has unique stats, special attacks, and such, so when going into battle, plan ahead which character you want to bring with you.
 Entourage members can level up as well, so you’ll want to determine whether you level up a few characters, or switch around to which ever one you like to use best.

 Play Ninjas vs Mafia Online Game.
 One of many Strategy Games to play online on your web browser for free at KBH Games.
 Tagged as Mafia Games, Ninjas Games, Strategy Games, and Vs Games.
-Upvoted by 21 players.
-Other games you might like are FNF vs Byron the Mafia Boss and Ninjas Vs Mafia 2 Revenge and Mafia Stories 3.
+Upvoted by 25 players.
+Other games you might like are FNF vs Byron the Mafia Boss and Ninjas Vs Mafia 2 Revenge.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.